LC2024/LC2024.github.io/program/index.md

 ### Gödel Lecture
 The 2024 Gödel lecture will be given by

-- [Tom Scanlon](https://math.berkeley.edu/~scanlon/), University of California at Berkeley
+- [Thomas Scanlon](https://math.berkeley.edu/~scanlon/), University of California at Berkeley

 ### Special Sessions